-Clinical services are provided by master-level counseling students from the Graduate Counseling department.
-Wesleyan faculty and staff will be seen by the Community Counseling Center director.
+Clinical services are provided by master-level and doctoral-level counseling students from the Graduate Counseling department.
+The Community Counseling Center director or a doctoral student may see Wesleyan faculty and staff per their request.

 As a training facility, videotaping, audiotaping and/or observations (behind a one-way mirror by other counselors and/or supervisors) occur regularly as an additional benefit to the client.